Matthew 1:1 The book of the generation of Jesus Christ, the son of David, the son of Abraham. (KJV)

 Welcome to Growing Christian Resources, where you can search over 2,000 resources pertaining to your Christian walk, the explanation and defense of the Christian worldview and links to audio and video resources.
 Please checkout the New Hope podcast at www.gcrpodcast.wordpress.com and www.newhope-ny.org.
 For those desiring to dig-deeper into the scriptures, please check out www.biblicalexegete.wordpress.com.

-The Bible as the Unique Book of Books
+The Bible: The Unique Book of Books in its prophecies

 Subscribe to: Post Comments (Atom)